 Now for a look at the product on my actual eyebrows.
 On my actual face.
 Let’s forget it was a “no makeup makeup” day here and forgive that I do need to groom them a bit.
 I just went in for a light filling so that I don’t look completely whack.
 The more that I look at this picture, the more I think the NYX is a better match for my brows.
 The Anastasia is looking a little more warm in this photo, to me.
 I will say – in person, you really cannot tell a difference.
 I’ve been walking around with eyebrows filled in by two different products and nobody has pointed out my grave mistake.
 Not that Greg or the two small children in my house would even notice or care, to begin with.
 But, that’s besides the point.

 Yes, the NYX Micro Brow Pencil is a dang good dupe!
 I will probably have both in my collection, because I do love both products (and, lezbehonest, I hoard makeup)!
-If you’ve been wanting to try the Brow Wiz, but can’t justify $21 for a brow pencil, definitely go out and grab the NYX Micro Brow Pencil.
+If you’ve been wanting to try the Brow Wiz, but can’t justify $21 for a brow pencil, definitely go out and grab the NYX Micro Brow Pencil, the true Brow Wiz dupe, imo.
 I haven’t seen it anywhere but Ulta.
 Also, Ulta always sends out 20% off coupons, so make sure to use one on this!

 Shop the Post: